 PFAS, sometimes called PFCs, are a group of chemicals that are resistant to heat, water, and oil.
 PFAS have been classified by the United States Environmental Protection Agency (U.S. EPA) as an emerging contaminant on the national landscape.
-For decades, they have been used in many industrial applications and consumer products such as carpeting, waterproof clothing, upholstery, food paper wrappings, fire-fighting foams, and metal plating.
+For decades, they have been used in many industrial applications and consumer products such as carpeting, waterproof clothing, upholstery, food paper wrappings, fire-fighting foam, and metal plating.
 They are still used today.
 PFAS have been found at low levels both in the environment and in blood samples from the general U.S. population.

-The HRWA tested for PFAS compounds in 2023, the results were ND (Not Detected).
-The Bad Axe Well #1 has also been tested in 2023.
-The results were ND (Not Detected).
+The HRWA tested for PFAS compounds in 2024, the results were ND (Not Detected).
+Bad Axe Well #1 is no longer in service, no testing was performed.

 The state has created a website where you can find information about PFAS contamination and efforts to address it in Michigan.
 The site will be updated as more information becomes available.
-The website address is: http://michigan.gov/pfasresponse
+The website address is: http://michigan.gov/pfasresponse treatment plant performance contact the Plant Manager, James Guster at 989-738-4180 or HRWA@airadvantage.net.